banksimul2022/group11/README.md

 Part of the aim was also handle project like a real world software project (only a lighter version) where are two parties
 involved: software deliverer and the customer.

-Following planning and documenting steps were made during the planning phase:
+Following planning and documenting steps were made during the planning phase.
+Full documentation is not attached to this project page.
+Only the essential ones are e.g. ER-diagram, component diagram and class diagrams.

 * Pre-study
-* Project agreement with the customer
+* Project contract with the customer
 * Functional description (includes use cases, user stories, ER-diagram)
 * Technical implementation description (includes UML component diagram and class diagram)
 * Final report